 Hillary Homzie: That’s a great question!
-I figured it out when I was in my early twenties; I took a creative writing class at City College in New York with author and poet Pamela Laskin, who had us start with board books, then we moved onto picture books, transitional readers, middle grade and, finally, YA.
-When I wrote my upper middle grade story, it simply poured out of me.
+I figured it out when I was in my early twenties; I took a creative writing class at City College in New York with author and poet Pamela Laskin, who had us start with board books, then we moved on to picture books, transitional readers, middle grade and, finally, YA.
+When I wrote my upper middle-grade story, it simply poured out of me.
 I sent the short piece off to Teen Magazine, a popular lifestyle magazine geared at tween and younger teen girls.
 My story was immediately accepted.
 I thought, wow, this publishing business is easy!
 It turned out to be a fluke or perhaps dumb luck, as it took another six years before I landed a book contract!

 HH: Oh, everything.
 I love both younger and older middle grade.
 On the younger end, kids are so open to everyday magic and see the wonder in all things, even inanimate objects.
-They’re very much involved in imaginative play, and have no shame in wearing a cape or wielding a sparkly wizard’s wand.
+They’re very much involved in imaginative play and have no shame in wearing a cape or wielding a sparkly wizard’s wand.
 They haven’t learned to hide their light or their wonder.
 It’s just delicious to live there.

 At the same time, I love chronicling tweens because they’re in their bridge years.
 Kids this age still keep their stuffed animals near their beds and Slinkies on the floor.
 Yet they’re also starting to be critical of the world, exhibiting, at times, an annoying defiance to authority.
 However, this questioning is so exciting as they’re beginning to explore the world as independent beings.
-They’re able to hop onto their bikes and zip to the park or the yoghurt shop all by themselves.
+They’re able to hop onto their bikes and zip to the park or the yogurt shop all by themselves.
 They’re quitting activities and friendships and trying on new interests and relationships.
 All of this dynamic change is a writing bonanza!

 HH: I wanted to chronicle the life of a girl who wasn’t the alpha in her friendships.
-Who wasn’t the best athlete.
+Who wasn’t the best athlete?
 Who wasn’t the one with all of the drama, but the listener.
-Frankly, it’s easier to write about the character who is more exuberant and not risk adverse, but there’s a lot of kids out there who feel as if they take second fiddle to more luminous friends, and I wanted to write about someone who’s struggling with confidence and finding her voice.
+Frankly, it’s easier to write about the character who is more exuberant and not risk-averse, but there’s a lot of kids out there who feel as if they take second fiddle to more luminous friends, and I wanted to write about someone who’s struggling with confidence and finding her voice.

-HH: Anything with lots of steamed milk, sugar and whipped cream on top.
+HH: Anything with lots of steamed milk, sugar, and whipped cream on top.

 HH: This is weird but although I was socially shy, I’ve never been reticent on stage.
 So I’ve never had a fear of public speaking or of acting for that matter.
 However, I certainly know those who suffer from stage fright and fear speaking in public.
 So in order to write about that part, I definitely had to use my powers of observation and imagination!